 Similar work was completed recently for notes:

-#4 Updated by Steve Breker 6 months ago
+#4 Updated by Steve Breker about 3 years ago

 This enhancement is ready for code review.